 1 was needed to be given to the clinician who was doing 2 these reviews and that a more structured approach was 3 needed for extracting information from case notes (see 4 email from Dr. Farrell to Paul Kavanagh of 3rd December 5 2020 advising that minutes did not reflect the 12:15 6 discussion on the need for structured pro forma for 7 extracting information from case notes and reviewing 8 the outcome of patient reviews)."
 9 10 Paragraph 220: 12:16 11 12 "Actions of the SHSCT following receipt of the 13 overarching SAI Report: 14 15 When the overarching SAI Report was received, 12:16 16 Dr. Farrell emailed the Medical Director in SHSCT 17 (4/3/'21) and the Director of Commissioning in 18 HSCB/SPPG, giving a general comment about the report 19 and raised concerns about the commentary relating to 20 how urology cancer multidisciplinary teams operated and 12:16 21 whether this way of working was happening in other 22 cancer MDTs in the SHSCT.
 Following this, a meeting 23 was arranged with the SHSCT and NICaN representatives 24 to explore further and seek assurances that they were 25 operating as effective MDMs."
-12:16 is that something you are aware of?
+12:16 26 27 So you would have some knowledge of that particular 28 communication or query around the MDTs with the Trust, 29 is that something you are aware of?